5 Negative Human Resources Practices That Should Be Extinct

 Job searchers frequently complain about the practice and refuse to use their social security number to apply.
 You’re potentially losing great candidates who refuse to place their social security number on the table until it is actually needed following a job offer.
 (Increasingly, job search experts recommend that a candidate put all 0s in the social security number question in an online application.)

-Who’s in charge of firing employees in your organization?
 Not you, hopefully.
 That’s a task that belongs to line managers—with your coaching and assistance—even your attendance at the disciplinary action meeting, of course.
 Not positive whether Human Resources staff was, at one time, expected to take the lead on any disciplinary action with employees, but it sure plays out that way in small and mid-sized companies every day.

 When asked, HR staff members indicate discomfort with how their managers approach disciplinary action.
 From tongue-tied in the meetings to downright saying way too much in the wrong words, managers lack training in approaching problem employees.
 With lawsuits just waiting to happen, HR best serves the organization by training and coaching managers.